Water Kefir: Preparation

 The basic preparation method is for tibicos to be added to a sugary liquid and fermented 24 to 48 hours.
 The water is kept at a room temperature range of 20-30 C. If the temperature is towards the upper end of this range, the fermentation period is shortened.
-A typical recipe might contain the tibicos culture, a citrus fruit, and water.
+A typical recipe might contain the tibicos culture, citrus/dried fruit, and water.

+For tibicos grains to grow, a certain water buffer capacity and/or calcium concentration are required.
+If necessary, buffer capacity can be improved by adding some hydrogen carbonate-rich mineral water.

-Some ingredients will inhibit fermentation, such as chlorine in tap water or preservatives in dried fruit (sulfites).
-The fruits used are changed and mixed to create different flavors.
+Some ingredients will inhibit fermentation, such as chlorine in tap water or the sulfites used to preserve dried fruit.
 Additional precautions are taken to keep the cultures healthy.
-The use of reactive metals such as aluminium, copper, or zinc are minimized, since the acidity of the solution will draw these metals out, damaging the culture.
+The use of reactive metals such as aluminium, copper, or zinc are minimised.
+The acidity of the solution will react with the metals forming metal ions, which could be potentially damaging to the culture.
 Instead, plastic, lead-free ceramic, or glass containers are commonly used.
-It is recommended to culture grains in a glass jar and use clean plastic or wooden utensils when handling the grains.
+It is recommended to culture grains in a glass jar and use clean plastic or silicone utensils when handling the grains.

+Researchers demonstrated antimicrobial activity during tibicos fermentation, using tibicos grains to ferment different sugar sources, namely, molasses, demerara sugar, and brown sugar.
+Brown sugar promoted the greatest antimicrobial activities, against the microorganisms Candida albicans, Salmonella typhi, Shigella sonnei, Staphylococcus aureus and Escherichia coli.